jrsinclair/mazes-presentation/presentation.md

 }
 ```

-Note: And now that we've made the list items focusable, perhaps we could add some CSS so that we only show the first room, or whichever list item is focussed.
+Note: But what if we added some CSS so that we only show the first room, or whichever list item is focussed.
 And, while we're playing with CSS, perhaps we could position the links around the text.
+And maybe we could add some background images and border images…

 ---